Join Beams for Dovetail

 This is not unlike the wood beams of old.
 To join beams of wood, it is most practical to create some sort of overlapping joint - pin joint, finger joint, dovetail, etc. These increase the surface area to join, and at the same time create a path that is much more difficult for a crack to follow.

-One thing that helps is the corners turned diagonal, and it helps even more by extending them.
+One thing to help are corners turned diagonal.
+And, it helps even more to elongate the diamond shape.
 (To a point.)
-See the diamond shape side plates in this image.
+See the diamond shape side plates in the image.

-One important thing to consider is where the stress is greatest.
-This is the farthest faces from the neutral plane when in bending, which is most of the beams we are discussing.
-If that is where the stress is greatest, then the priority should be to mitigate interruptions there.
+One important thing to consider: Where the stress is greatest.
+This is the farthest faces from the neutral plane when in bending, which are the beams we are discussing.
+If that is where the stress is greatest, then a priority is to mitigate interruptions there.

-Stress plates like in the image address that ONLY if we avoid welding on the top and bottom surfaces.
+Stress plates, like those in the image, help ONLY if we avoid welding on the top and bottom beam surfaces.
 So, in the image you will note the Blue representation of welds.
 (Colors only to illustrate the various areas.)
-They are only on the sides of the plate, not on the top surface of the beam or the plate.
-Do not weld across the top face of the beam.
+They are only on the sides of the top and bottom long plates, not on the top or bottom surface of the beam.

 We can do something similar on the sides, but this is less important if the beam is primarily in bending vertically.
 Like a trailer frame main beam.

-We must be super careful of adding extra stress with more welding.
-We can actually weaken the beam instead of strengthening it, if we put welds in the wrong places.
+We must be super careful about adding extra stress with more welding.
+We can actually weaken the beam instead of strengthening it.
+Strength in the final beam is as much about where we don't weld, as it is about where we do weld.

-PLEASE NOTE: This is but one simple example to join beams.
-Your situation, with your forces and your beam parameters will probably be different, so treat each beam in a manner that addresses the specific needs.
+PLEASE NOTE: This is one simple example to join beams.
+Your situation, with your forces and your beam parameters will likely be different, so treat each beam in a manner to address the specific needs.

 Whether you need to extend a beam like for a trailer, or if you need to join beams for some other project, these principles apply.
 The greatest success will come as we thoughtfully consider the beam application, how the forces will apply, and the effects with our material choice.
-We can extend a beam successfully by applying both the theoretical and the practical design.
+We can extend a beam successfully by applying both theoretical and practical engineering.

 To join beams with Bolts - like some of those in the beginning of the video - is a whole different animal.
-Maybe we will discuss those in some future article?
+Maybe we will discuss those in a future article?
 Who knows.

 In the meantime, if you are looking for more examples or more specifics about how to join beams for a dovetail or gooseneck trailer, see the companion article on our DIY site, Mechanical Elements.